-This might seem obvious but the U.S. government believes legal killing will help against illegal killing.
+The title above might seem to have an obvious answer, but the U.S. government believes legal killing will help against illegal killing of endangered wolves and grizzly bears.
 They argued that in federal court in 2006 and lost, yet they continue to propose liberalized killing for grizzly bears and wolves, as a way to improve tolerance and reduce poaching.
-Neither the social science we have published from 2003–2015 about people’s attitudes and inclinations to poach, nor the population ecology and survival analyses we have presented since 2016 seem to have swayed this deeply held myth.
+Neither the social science we have published from 2003–2015 about people’s attitudes and inclinations to poach, nor the population ecology and survival analyses we have presented 2016-2020 seem to have swayed this deeply held myth.

 The evidence from population ecology